AndryAvamagi/tuumTask/README.md

 ```
 When the containers have started, open localhost:3000 in your browser

+(THIS UPDATE IS AFTER THE DEADLINE : please make sure to build the gradle projects, because the build directory is not included in git)

 ## Explanation of important choices in your solution

 At first I needed to think about the structure of the database.
 With relational databases there is a general rule that we should avoid